nf-core/rnaseq/docs/output.md

   * zip file containing the FastQC report, tab-delimited data file and plot images

 ## TrimGalore
-The NGI-RNAseq BP 2.0 pipeline uses [TrimGalore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) for removal of adapter contamination and trimming of low quality regions.
+The nfcore/RNAseq BP 2.0 pipeline uses [TrimGalore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) for removal of adapter contamination and trimming of low quality regions.
 TrimGalore uses [Cutadapt](https://github.com/marcelm/cutadapt) for adapter trimming and runs FastQC after it finishes.

 MultiQC reports the percentage of bases removed by TrimGalore in the _General Statistics_ table, along with a line plot showing where reads were trimmed.